 I am a research group leader at the Bernstein Center for Computational Neuroscience and the Max Planck Instiute for Intelligent Systems in Tübingen.
 Before, I was postdoctoral researcher at ETH Zurich, temporary Professor at TU Darmstadt, and Junior Research Group Leader at the MPI for Informatik.
 I did my PhD studies in the Empirical Inference group at the MPI for Biological Cybernetics.
 My main research focus lies on visual scene understanding.
 I want to enable computers to reason about the physical world around us.
 This requires models that can infer about the semantic, as well as the physical properties of visual data.
 I believe that both problems should be addressed jointly.
 I have broad interest in computer vision and machine learning topics with a focus on statistical models and inference techniques.
 Applications range from material and reflectance separation, to detection and pose estimation.

-My research focuses on how intelligent systems can understand a visual world that is constantly changing.
-Currently my main interest is how to recover fundamental scene properties (i.e. intrinsic images) registered in the pixel grid of the video sequences, such as albedo, shading, optical flow, surface boundaries, and depth.
+My research focused on how intelligent systems can understand a visual world that is constantly changing.
+My main interest was how to recover fundamental scene properties (i.e. intrinsic images) registered in the pixel grid of the video sequences, such as albedo, shading, optical flow, surface boundaries, and depth.

 I am interested in Computer Vision and Machine Learning with a focus on temporal analysis, action detection and facial expression analysis.
 I am also interested in Compressed Sensing and rank minimization for temporal feature representation.